alilmt/AI_Six-Degrees-Of-Kevin-Bacon/README.md

+- this is the first Harvard university task for CS50 AI course
-usage:
+- usage:
-python degrees.py large/small
+- python degrees.py large/small
-the last part of this code is a dir wtich your CVS files are in there.
+- the last part of this code is a dir wtich your CVS files are in there.